Faustas156/NeonLite/README.md

 ## SPECIAL CREDITS:

 * [MOPPI](https://github.com/MOPSKATER), majorly contributed to the project and was responsible for rewriting/updating NeonLite.
-* [stxticOVFL](https://github.com/stxticOVFL), helped with certain issues & implementation of ghost directory.
+* [stxticOVFL](https://github.com/stxticOVFL), overhauling the project for its third version.
 * [Marbles](https://github.com/MarblesFr), custom portrait feature and updating the mikey stamp for medals
 * [Makarew](https://github.com/Makarew), helped with custom level issues.
-* [Pandora's Fox](https://github.com/PandorasFox), stole code for the "Remove Mission" mod.
+* [Pandora's Fox](https://github.com/PandorasFox), for their work on PuppyPowertools, which has since been ported to this mod.
+* [Madmon](https://github.com/Madmonii), for their work on the crosshair color customization mod, now ported to this mod.
 * [Verrix](https://discord.gg/SFnWweK8r9), help with community medal sprites.
 * [The Gang](https://github.com/steelLMG), updating the medal times